 Duende (Spanish) – "A climactic show of spirit in a performance or work of art, which might be fulfilled in flamenco dancing, or bull-fighting, etc."

 Gigil (pronounced Gheegle; Filipino) – "The urge to pinch or squeeze something that is unbearably cute."

 Hat tip: The Dish

 This article was posted on Saturday, January 12th, 2013 at 5:57 pm and is filed under Canada, Countries & Cultures, England, Languages, USA, Words & Phrases, World Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Words That Don’t Exist in English”